 Abdul Muqeet was one of the youngest recipients of Abu Dhabi Awards 2011, for his remarkable contribution to conserve environment.
 The awards were presented by General Sheikh Mohammad Bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Commander of the UAE Armed Forces.
 In 2011, Abdul Muqeet was selected to attend the United Nation’s Tunza conference in Indonesia where he demonstrated his commitment for a cleaner environment through his paper bag initiative.
 He is actively involved in spreading environmental awareness worldwide, especially UAE, India, USA and Indonesia.

 Abdul Muqeet continues to make headlines for his concerted efforts towards a plastic-free environment, and has been widely covered by leading newspapers in UAE and other countries.
 He tirelessly campaigned for the Rio+20 summit, urging world leaders to commit to the Green Economy.
-“Plant more trees; use less water; reuse and recycle; always remember that everything in this world can be recycled but not time,” offers Abdul.
+“Plant more trees; use less water; reuse and recycle; always remember that everything in this world can be recycled but not time,” says Abdul.

 He has been remarkably supported by his parents and siblings throughout his truly inspiring environmental sojourn.
 Abdul Muqeet’s monumental achievements at such a tender age make him a torch-bearer of the global environmental movement, and should also inspire the young generation to protect the environment by implementing the concept of ‘Zero Waste’.